belindbl/GIMLI/README.md

 ### 4.1 Starting the Simulator
 - Launch the AILiveSim executable.
-- Ensure the simulator is running and that the desired  scenario (e.g., 'DemoAllSensors') is loaded.
+- Ensure the simulator is running and that the desired scenario (e.g., 'ABoat') is loaded.

 ### 4.2 Launching GIMLI

 1. **Run the Main Script:**
-Execute the final code to start the sensor fusion and visualisation processes:
+Execute the final code to start the sensor fusion and visualisation processes (automatically loads a predetermined scenario):
 ```bash
 python \GIMLI\Python\CustomScripts\GIMLI\RTDP9.py # RTDP9 is the current main script
 ```